11 required courses

 STAT 4300 and 4310 or ESE 3010 and 4020¹ (offered through the School of Engineering and Applied Science) may also be used to fulfill the statistics requirement and are usually taken by students who:

 Students cannot obtain credit for both STAT 1010 and STAT 1110.
-Transfer students who have already taken STAT 1110 must take an additional 1.0 CU of higher-level statistics to count toward the STAT 1010 requirement.
+Transfer students who have already taken STAT 1110 must take an at least 0.5 CU of higher-level statistics to count toward the STAT 1010 requirement.

 Please note that dual-degree students majoring in SSE (Systems Science Engineering) and EE (Electrical Engineering) must take ESE 3010 and ESE 4020.